openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 OCR text detection component.

 The component extracts text found in an image, reported as a single track detection.
-PDF documents can also be processed with one track detection per page.
+PDF, PPTX documents can also be processed with one track detection per page.
 The first page corresponds to the detection property PAGE_NUM = 1.
 For debugging purposes, images converted from documents are stored in a temporary job directory under plugin/TesseractOCR/tmp-[job-id]-[random tag].